 Love to Move

-Love to Move is a new guidebook which shows how to tackle 5 chair-based exercises aimed at people with dementia to do at home.
+is a new guidebook which shows how to tackle 5 chair-based exercises aimed at people with dementia to do at home.
 The explanations are clear, and accompanied by good-sized photos – so is easy to follow.
 It comes from the British Gymnastics Foundation, which has been leading a successful exercise program in care homes and community settings for people with dementia for some time now.

 10 tips for supporting someone with dementia